How to Choose & Use Dental Floss

 What Does Bleeding While Flossing Mean?

 It is normal if you are new to flossing.
-But if not, you should see your dentist as bleeding gums might be a sign of gum disease.
+But if not, you should see your dentist as bleeding gums might indicate gum disease.

 Do I Floss Up And Down Or Side To Side?